The SSD Attorney Plano Trusts

-Generally, there are two kinds of programs.
+- Generally, there are two kinds of programs.
 One is the social security disability insurance (SSDI) program and the other is the supplemental security income (SSI) program.
-Both programs are similar but each has its own unique rules and regulations.
+Both programs are similar, but each has its own unique rules and regulations.

+- That said, it is a good idea to try both programs if you are disabled and struggling to work.
 Of course, before you apply for any kind of benefits, you need to go through a long process.
 You will have to complete various forms and paperwork, and prove your disability, in order to finally get approved.

-Consulting an experienced SSD attorney Plano representative can help.
+- Consulting an experienced SSD attorney Plano representative can help.
 A seasoned lawyer will understand what it takes to submit a successful application before the Social Security Administration (SSA).
 After all, applying can often end in rejection.

-In fact, only about 33% of applications are approved for disability benefits.
+- In fact, only about 33% of applications are approved for disability benefits.

-Fortunately, a skilled attorney can offer support in such cases.
+- Fortunately, a skilled attorney can offer support in such cases.
 A top attorney knows how the SSA evaluates your medical information and how that information can get you approved, or denied, for benefits.

 Social Security Offices have many established rules and guidelines that applicants must meet to qualify for SSD benefits.
 The claimant should be honest and transparent with preparing all paperwork for the SSA to assess.

-Claimants should also be aware of each condition’s specific criteria.
+- Claimants should also be aware of each condition’s specific criteria.
 The SSA carefully examines every disability’s nature, including the frequency and severity of the disease.
 This is a necessary part of the SSA’s process.

 SSA Requirements for Disability Benefits

-There are a number of requirements you must consider before applying.
+- There are a number of requirements you must consider before applying.
 The SSA will closely examine your ability to work and the extent of your condition.
 Your information and documentation must show that you are severely impaired.

 - If you are a widow or widower, between 50 to 60 years of age, you may also qualify based on your spouse’s work history.

-There is also a limit to the total amount of property/assets you can have.
+- There is also a limit to the total amount of property/assets you can have.
 If you are applying for Supplemental Security Income (SSI), you cannot have more than $2,000 in total assets.

 Have Your SSD Benefits Case Fully Represented